B1Gaming/route-editor/README.md

 - Improve visuals
 - Save route to local storage for later use instead of discarding data after every reload
 - Make functionality more user-friendly
-- Improve performance and reduce file size
-    - will probably be done by migrating to [Svelte](https://svelte.dev/)